 Post radiotherapy treatment

-Once you have completed your course of radiotherapy treatment you will usually receive a follow-up appointment to see your Consultant Oncologist at the hospital where you were first seen.
-This is usually around two weeks after treatment has finished; allowing any side effects experienced to settle down.
-Your consultant will then decide if any further tests/appointments are necessary.
-Alternative arrangements may be made for you, if this is the case you will be fully informed.
+Once you have completed your radiotherapy treatment you will usually receive a follow-up appointment to see your consultant oncologist / registrar / consultant therapeutic radiographer at the hospital where you were first seen.
+This is usually around two weeks after treatment has finished, allowing any side effects experienced to settle down.
+Your consultant will then decide if any further tests / appointments are necessary.
+Alternative arrangements may be made for you; if this is the case you will be informed fully.

 Advice and support services

-The team consists of Registered Nurses and Clinical Support Workers (CSW’s) and is based within the Radiotherapy Department.
+The team consists of Registered Nurses, Radiographers and Clinical Support Workers (CSWs) and is based within the Radiotherapy Department.
 They actively support and advise patients receiving radiotherapy treatment.
 They are able to make appropriate referrals and offer advice to patients and their families/carers.

 The primary aim of our Health Centre is to help patients and their families to have the best possible health and quality of life during and after treatment.
 The Health Centre is open to all oncology patients and their families and offers an informal atmosphere to those who wish to “drop in” to the centre.
 Specially trained staff are available to advise on different aspects of coping with cancer.

 The centre is located in the main reception of the Queen’s Centre for Oncology and Haematology at Castle Hill Hospital.
 Opening times are Monday – Friday 9.00am – 5.00pm.

 Below are contact details of useful organisations that provide information about cancer including radiotherapy treatment:

 Provide information from specialist nurses on all aspects of cancer and its treatment, and on the practical and emotional aspects of living with cancer.

 You can contact the Macmillan Cancer Information Centre at the Queen’s Centre on: (01482) 461154 (Monday – Friday 9.00 am – 5.00 pm)